jamesthesken/monk-seal/README.md

 # MonkSeal Messenger :satellite:
-Encrypted peer to peer messaging application written in Go.
+Peer to peer messaging application written in Go.

 If you like it, fork it!
 Clone it!
 Help build it! :raised_hands: